ibm-cloud-docs/hpc-ibm-spectrumlsf/deployer-node.md

 In IBM Spectrum LSF solution, a deployer node is provisioned by default to facilitate and streamline the entire deployment and management process of the HPC cluster.

 In the earlier releases, all the cluster infrastructure, including networking, compute, DNS, monitoring, and security services were provisioned through an IBM Cloud Schematics workspace.
-In this setup, users interacted with the solution through the Project UI whereas the back-end depended entirely on the Schematics automation.
+In this setup, users interacted with the solution through the Project UI and  the back-end depended entirely on the Schematics automation.

-Although, this approach enabled full-stack provisioning but it had a few limitations as well:
+Following are the limitations of Schematics:

 * **Limited log visibility** - users did not have the access to the Schematics container.
 * **Troubleshooting and lifecycle operations** - the cluster expansion required additional manual steps.
 * **Longer deployment times** - occurred due to centralized execution outside the user environment.

-## Deployable Architecture with Deployer node
-{: #da-dn}

-With the current release, the deployable architecture has been significantly enhanced by introducing a dedicated deployer node.
+With the current release, the solution has been significantly enhanced by introducing a dedicated deployer node.
 This node serves as the central control point for executing both Terraform and Ansible operations.

-Following are the key benefits of deployable architecture:
+Following are the key benefits of deployable node:

 * **Enhanced troubleshooting and visibility:** Direct access to the deployer node allows users to review deployment logs and diagnose issues in real-time.

 * **Accelerated provisioning:** Running the deployment workflows within the VPC, significantly reduces the cluster creation time.

-* **Post-deployment flexibility:** Users can perform cluster scaling, configuration updates, or troubleshooting tasks directly from the deployer node.
+* **Post-deployment flexibility:** Users can perform cluster scaling and configuration updates.

 * **Code and Playbook access:** All the automation logic, including the Ansible playbooks and Terraform configurations reside on the deployer node.
 This allows inspection, modification, or reruns as needed.

-## Deployment Workflow Overview
+## Deployment Workflow
 {: #workflow-dn}

 The deployment process is divided into two stages: